Copp's Hill Burying Ground

-Copp's Hill Burying Ground is a historic cemetery in the North End of Boston, Massachusetts.
+Copp's Hill Burying Ground is a historic cemetery in the North End of Boston, Massachusetts, United States.
 Established in 1659, it was originally named "North Burying Ground", and was the city's second cemetery.

 History

 The cemetery was founded on February 20, 1659, when the town bought land on Copp's Hill from John Baker and Daniel Turell to start the "North Burying Ground".
-Now named "Copp's Hill Burying Ground" (although often referred to as "Copp's Hill Burial Ground"), it is the second oldest cemetery in Boston (second only to the King's Chapel Burying Ground founded in 1630).
+Now named "Copp's Hill Burying Ground" (although often referred to as "Copp's Hill Burial Ground"), it is the second-oldest cemetery in Boston (after King's Chapel Burying Ground, which was founded in 1630).
 It contains more than 1200 marked graves, including the remains of various notable Bostonians from the colonial era into the 1850s.

 The first extension was made on January 7, 1708, when the town bought additional land from Judge Samuel Sewall and his wife Hannah.
 The land was part of a pasture which Mrs. Sewall had inherited from her father, John Hull, master of the mint.